-The Pixel 2 and Pixel 2 XL run Android 8.0 Oreo out of the box, the latest version of Google’s operating system, and have features you won’t find in other Oreo-touting devices.
+The Pixel 2 and Pixel 2 XL run Android 8.0 Oreo out of the box, and have features you won’t find in other Oreo-touting devices.
 On top of that, both phones have just been treated to an update that could fix some issues users have been complaining about.

 In January 2018, Google started pushing an update to Pixel and Pixel 2 phones.
 While the update was pretty basic, providing minor security and setting updates, Phone Area reported that the update contained “anti-aging update improvements” to possibly address screen burn-in.
 A spokesperson from Google denied the claim stating, “Phone Arena understands that there are no new burn-in fixes in the January update; there is a minor update to an existing setting.”